mgia/Tsinghua-Projects/README.md

-nghua Projects
+# Tsinghua Projects
-Programs created during my time at Tsinghua Fall '17
+Programs created during my 2017 fall semester at Tsinghua University.

 ## What is this repo?
 This repository includes the more challenging coding assignments and projects that I did during my first semester as a CS major in Tsinghua University.